 \section{The centralizer virtually fixes the center leaves}

-Take $M$ to be the quotient $X=G/\Gamma$ of a semisimple Lie group and $f$ to be the perturbation of an element of the Weyl chamber flow as in Theorem \ref{cenrig}.
-We directly apply the following result of Witte \cite{Witte} to show that $\CZ^r(f)$ is a finite index subgroup of $\mathcal{Z}^r(f)$.
+In this section, we consider $M=X=G/\Gamma$, and let $f$ be a perturbation of an element of the Weyl chamber flow as in Theorem \ref{cenrig}.
+We directly apply the following result of Witte \cite{Witte} to show that $\CZ^r(f)$ is a finite-index subgroup of $\mathcal{Z}^r(f)$.

-\begin{thm}[See Theorem 1.1 of \cite{Witte}] Let $G$ be a connected semi-simple Lie group with finite center and no compact factor and let $\Gamma$ be an lattice in $G$ so that $G$ has no normal subgroup $N\simeq PSL(2,\R)$ with $N\Gamma$ closed in $G$.
-Let $D$ be a connected Lie subgroup of $G$ and let $\mathcal{F}$ be the foliations of $G/\Gamma$ by co-sets of $D$.
-Suppose $\mathcal{F}$ has a dense leaf and $D$ is uni-modular.
+\begin{thm}[See Theorem 1.1 of \cite{Witte}] Let $G$ be a connected semisimple Lie group with finite center and no compact factor, and let $\Gamma$ be a lattice in $G$ such that $G$ has no normal subgroup $N\simeq PSL(2,\R)$ with $N\Gamma$ closed in $G$.
+Let $D$ be a connected Lie subgroup of $G$, and let $\mathcal{F}$ be the foliation of $G/\Gamma$ by cosets of $D$. {Suppose $\mathcal{F}$ has a dense leaf.}